da4asandbox/modules-css/historicizing-data/lesson-4.md

 .ve-iframe https://covid-19archive.org/s/archive/page/WorldMap width=80%

+***Individually:***
-Start with the most zoomed-out global scale and zoom into particular regions of the world: what countries are most represented and least represented?
+- Start with the most zoomed-out global scale and zoom into particular regions of the world: what countries are most represented and least represented?
-Zoom down to your particular school.
+- Zoom down to your particular school.
 How well represented is YOUR surrounding geographical area in the COVID-19 Archive.
 Is your geographical area well-represented or poorly represented in this archive?
 Why do you think this is the case?
-Explore uploaded items that are closest to your institution.
+- Explore uploaded items that are closest to your institution.
 What seems to be in there?
 Whose experiences are reflected in these items?
-Individually: brainstorm a list of 5 items you could add to this archive that would help ‘round out’ the collection by representing your geographic area.
+- Brainstorm a list of 5 items you could add to this archive that would help ‘round out’ the collection by representing your geographic area.

+***In small groups:***
-As a group: Share your list with group members and discuss which items you think would be the most effective historical artifacts for shedding light on the experience of the Covid-19 pandemic in your geographical area.
+- Share your list with group members and discuss which items you think would be the most effective historical artifacts for shedding light on the experience of the Covid-19 pandemic in your geographical area.